Beverly Hills, California: Infrastructure

 The Beverly Hills Police Department and the Beverly Hills Fire Department serve as emergency response agencies for the city.

 The Los Angeles County Department of Health Services SPA 5 West Area Health Office serves Beverly Hills.
 The department operates the Simms/Mann Health and Wellness Center in Santa Monica, serving Beverly Hills.

 The United States Postal Service operates the Beverly Hills Post Office at 325 North Maple Drive, the Crescent Post Office at 323 North Crescent Drive, the Beverly Post Office at 312 South Beverly Drive, and the Eastgate Post Office at 8383 Wilshire Boulevard.
 The former Beverly Hills Post Office was listed on the National Register of Historic Places on January 11, 1985.

 Autonomous vehicles

 In April 2016, the Beverly Hills City Council passed a resolution to create autonomous vehicles for public transportation within the next decade.
 Mayor John Mirisch said this was one of his top priorities during his tenure as mayor.
 "This is a game-changer for Beverly Hills and, we hope, for the region," said Mirisch in the press release.
 "Beverly Hills is the perfect community to take the lead to make this technology a reality.
 It is now both feasible and safe for autonomous cars to be on the road."

+Subway

+Platform level at the Wilshire/La Cienega station on its opening day.

+Beverly Hills is served by the D Line subway.
+On May 8, 2026 service to the Wilshire/La Cienega station commenced.
+In 2027, service to the Beverly Drive station will commence, giving Beverly Hills two subway stations.
+The D Line provides direct service to Union Station in Downtown Los Angeles.
+By 2027, the line will have direct service to neighboring Westwood.